Learn how to operate Kandji inside terminal.app.

 sudo profiles -N

 Forces the Mac to check-in with Apple to determine if the device can be enrolled into MDM via Automated Device Enrollment.
-If it can, the Mac will prompt the end-user to enroll into your Kandji instance via a Notification Center alert.
+If it can, the Mac will prompt the end-user to enroll into your Kandji instance via a Notification Center alert like the one below.

 In order for this command to work the device must be assigned to Kandji inside of Apple Business Manager and you must have a default blueprint configured.